Shravsssss/WalletWise/README.md

 ## Goal

-> Implement an application to help a person manage and track his or her expenses.
+> Design a dynamic application to assist a person in effectively managing and tracking his or her expenses on a regular basis.
 ---

 ## Motivation
-> Manually trying to keep a track of the expenses and dividing the amount among a group (for group expenses) is a highly time consuming task.
-This application will help the user to efficiently track and therefore manage all the expenses, along with planning any expenditure in the future.
+> Manually trying to keep a track of the expenses and dividing the amount among a group (for group expenses) is a highly time-consuming task.
+This application will aid the user to efficiently track and therefore manage all the expenses, along with planning any expenditure in the future.

 ## Features